 Run Python code

-The Python editor toolbar provides quick access to the most popular run/debug actions:
+The Python editor toolbar provides quick access to the most popular actions:

-A simplest way to do it is to run the file in the Run tool window.
-However, you can also execute your script in the interactive read-evaluate-print loop (REPL) Python Console.
+You can execute your script in the interactive read-evaluate-print loop (REPL) Python Console.
 You can even execute a selected fragment of your code, or a Python code cell.

 Run a file in the Python Console